 It’s ridiculously crowded, though.
 There was a massive crowd at the metro exit, just trying to get out.
 But we went on a Saturday, so that’s probably the reason why.

 On Saturdays, from 1 pm to 6 pm, Hongdae Free Market happens.
 It’s this cool little thing with super diverse artists showcasing their talents.
 And of course, you may purchase their products.

 I would compare it to kind of like a swap meet, but much more artsy.
 There were also live music performances happening throughout the day.

-As you may know if you’ve read my other blogs, I think graffiti is pretty damn cool.
+Korea has some of the best street art around and I think graffiti is pretty damn cool.
 I didn’t have a chance to check out all of graffiti in the Hongdae area, because apparently, there’s a lot.